Patanjali

 3. Asana: Yoga

-postures or poses.
+postures.
 This limb emphasizes the importance of caring for

 the body and developing the discipline to advance spiritual growth.